aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 end
 ```

-The function we wish to optimize is the numerical integral, from $P_t$ to $P_1$, where $P_t$ is the optimization variable.
-In this case it is $-G$ since the standard form for optimization is minimizing.
+The function we wish to optimize includes the integral, from $P_t$ to $P_1$, where $P_t$ is the optimization variable.
+In this case what is being optimized is $-G$ since the standard form for optimization is minimizing.

 Below I define a factory function since the objective function is a function of only one variable, $P_t$, but requires a lot of parameters, this simplifies the problem set-up.